Labor Day Message From Sheriff DeLay

 On Labor Day, we honor the hard work of all those who drive our economy, provide for our families, and help ensure the success and well-being of our nation.

-Since many workers receive a well-deserved Monday off, the Labor Day holiday is traditionally considered the last big weekend of the summer.
-It's prime time for one last trip to the lake or river, one more backyard barbecue, or the final camp-out of the season.
+Since many workers receive a well-deserved Monday off, the Labor Day holiday is traditionally considered to be the last big weekend of the summer.
+It's prime time for one last trip to the lake or river, one last backyard barbecue, or the final camp out of the season.
+If you plan to travel over the holiday weekend, please travel safely.

 If you participate in water activities such as swimming, boating, or floating, please wear a life jacket and follow boating safety laws.
 Swim with a buddy, keep sight of children playing in the water, and never operate a watercraft while intoxicated.